 - Earn 45 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart

-- Earn 30 PC Optimum Points per litre at Esso/Mobil locations
+- Earn at least 30 PC Optimum Points per litre at Esso/Mobil locations

 - Earn 10 PC Optimum Points per $1 spent on all other purchases

 The PC Financial World Elite Mastercard is ideal for people who collect PC Optimum points.
 Since PC Optimum points can be earned at grocery stores where President’s Choice products are sold, Shoppers Drug Mart and Esso gas stations, this card is extremely useful.